- Research & Collections

-Visual Collections and the Southern Media Archive identifies, collects, preserves, and makes accessible photography, film, and audio materials relating to the University of Mississippi, the state of Mississippi, and the American South.
+Visual Collections mission is to acquire, preserve, and make accessible photography, moving image and audio materials relating to the University of Mississippi, the state of Mississippi, and the American South.
 The Collections are part of the Department of Archives and Special Collections, in the J.D.
 Williams Library.
+The Visual Collections also hold the legacy materials of the Southern Media Archive, which was established by the University of Mississippi's Center for the Study of Southern Culture to collect photographs, film footage, and audio recordings of Southerners for use in creative documentary projects.
+These materials transferred to Visual Collections in the year 2000.

 General Photographs are those images that have no other materials relating to them within Special Collections.